shmuz/far_plugins/doc/README.txt

-      LuaFAR for Editor v2.8.0
+      LuaFAR for Editor v3.0.0
   Set of utilities for FAR Editor
 ====================================

-1. Tested with FAR version 2.0 build 1801.
+1. Tested with FAR version 3.0 build 2297.

 2. Prerequisites:
-   LuaFAR binaries must be installed (a separate download).
+   LuaFAR binaries (lua5.1.dll and luafar3.dll, available as a separate download) must be present under some directory on PATH.

 3. Installation:
    Create a directory under %FARHOME%\Plugins, extract files and subdirectories